TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Threat Defense/Get-B1SecurityPolicy.md

 ```

 ## DESCRIPTION
-This function is used to query a list of BloxOne Threat Defense Security Policies
+This function is used to query a list of Infoblox Threat Defense Security Policies

 ## EXAMPLES